 Some researchers use bone marrow aspirates in clinical trials to collect marrow cells that can be modified for experimental treatments for several different diseases.

 What is bone marrow?

-A bone marrow procedure (commonly referred to as a bone marrow or bone marrow aspiration with or without biopsy) is a technique used to obtain the blood-forming portion (marrow) of the inner core of bone for examination in the laboratory or for transplantation.
-The bone marrow consists of inserting a special needle into a bone and withdrawing the marrow by suction or coring out a sample of the marrow.
+A bone marrow procedure (commonly referred to as bone marrow or bone marrow aspiration with or without biopsy or trephination) is a technique used to obtain a sample of the blood-forming portion (marrow) of the inner core of bone for examination in the laboratory.

 What bone is used to sample the bone marrow?

 The most frequent site for obtaining bone marrow is the pelvic bone, known as the ilium (posterior iliac crest).
 A portion of this bone is readily accessible in most people from the lower back and is usually marked by shallow dimples on either side of the spine.